AlexSt14/UniversityOfLondon/README.md

 # UniversityOfLondon
-Projects while studying at University of London
+Projects while studying at University of London in year 1